caiiiycuk/js-dos/v7/docs/overview.md

 ## Getting started

 Once you have a `jsdos bundle` you can easily run it.
-To do this follow on site getting started menu.
+To do this follow-on site getting started menu.